eduardosmoura/meta-photo-api/README.md

 ## Overview

 MetaPhoto API is a lightweight NestJS-based API designed to help photographers organize their photo libraries.
 The API enriches photo data by combining information from multiple endpoints and offers robust filtering and pagination options.
-It follows Clean Architecture principles and is built with TypeScript, SOLID, and Clean Code practices.
+It follows Clean Architecture principles and is built with **TypeScript**, **SOLID**, **Clean Code**, and **Clean Architecture** practices.

 ## Table of Contents